 As you can see, the choice of database synchronization method is significant when building a redundant system.
-Having the customer’s balance go below zero may be acceptable in some situations, but losing a balance change is not acceptable.
+Having the customer’s balance below zero may be acceptable in some situations, but losing a balance change is not good.

 To understand the impact, let’s look at how data is stored.
-As a first example, let’s assume the data is stored as a list of transactions:
+As a first example, let’s assume the information is stored as a list of transactions:

 The total is not stored anywhere, and it is always recomputed on the fly.
 In this case, the total is 15 EUR, but that number is never stored.
 Let’s see what happens when the two transactions happen on different servers at the very same time:

 As you can see, the two versions can be cleanly merged, and the resulting balance is -5 EUR.
-However, let’s look at the storage method, where the total balance is stored:
+First, however, let’s look at the storage method, where the total balance is stored:

 As you can see, if the entire field Is synchronized, both servers have 5 EUR, and the calculation is wrong.
-If the application works like shown, we need a strongly consistent database so that changes don’t get lost.
-Them same is true if the customer’s balance going below zero is not acceptable.
+Therefore, if the application works as shown, we need a strongly consistent database to avoid losing changes.
+The same is true if the customer’s balance going below zero is not acceptable.

-However, consistent databases have a significant drawback: synchronizing locks across all servers, they need to form a quorum.
+However, consistent databases have a significant drawback: synchronizing locks across all servers need to form a quorum.
 A Quorum is a majority vote among the servers.
 If a server or group of servers loses the connection with most servers, they will no longer be able to serve traffic.

-In contrast, if a negative balance is acceptable and an application acts that way, a minority of servers can still service customers and resynchronize with the cluster once the connection is established again without a loss of data.
+In contrast, if a negative balance is acceptable and an application acts that way, a minority of servers can still service customers and resynchronize with the cluster once the connection is established again without data loss.
 This method of organizing data is called a conflict-free replicated data type or CRDT.

 You may have experienced such a system at work if you, for example, use an online editor like Google Docs.
-Even if you are offline, you can edit your documents, and the changes are synced with the cloud once you go online.
-If in the meantime, someone else has changed something, the changes are merged automatically.
+Even offline, you can edit your documents, and the changes are synced with the cloud once you go online.
+If, in the meantime, someone else has changed something, the changes are merged automatically.